i-translation/system-design/README.md

 **What about inter-service communication and service discovery?**

 Since our architecture is microservices-based, services will be communicating with each other as well.
-Generally, REST or HTTP performs well but we can further improve the performance using [gRPC](https://karanpratapsingh.com/courses/system-design/rest-graphql-grpc#grpc) which is more lightweight and efficient.
+Generally, REST or HTTP performs well but we can further improve the performance using [gRPC](https://karanpratapsingh.com/courses/system-design/rest-graphql-grpc#grpc) which is more lightweight (轻的) and efficient.

 [Service discovery](https://karanpratapsingh.com/courses/system-design/service-discovery) is another thing we will have to take into account.
 We can also use a service mesh that enables managed, observable, and secure communication between individual services.